EefPino/Project/DESIGN.md

     - Burglary
     - Sexual violence
     - Gender
+    This are multiple datasets, for each subject there is a new csv file.
+I am going to transform the file to a JSON file and filter the right information.
-4. Data about the crimanility of the Netherlands with the following aspects(2004-2017) : http://statline.cbs.nl/StatWeb/publication/?DM=SLNL&PA=81947NED&D1=0-1%2c12%2c18%2c22%2c25-28%2c39%2c45%2c49%2c52-53&D2=0&D3=0&D4=0-4&D5=(l-2)-l&HDR=G2%2cG1%2cG3%2cG4&STB=T&VW=T
+4. Data about the crimanility of the Netherlands with the following aspects(2005-2017) : http://statline.cbs.nl/StatWeb/publication/?DM=SLNL&PA=81947NED&D1=0-1%2c12%2c18%2c22%2c25-28%2c39%2c45%2c49%2c52-53&D2=0&D3=0&D4=0-4&D5=(l-2)-l&HDR=G2%2cG1%2cG3%2cG4&STB=T&VW=T
     - Offense group
     - Gender
     - Age
     - Group of origin
+    This csv file will be converted to a JSON file.

 __External Components__